Got Thanksgiving leftovers and thinking about sharing them with your chickens? Your chickens will be happy to take those leftovers off your hands.

 Raw and dried beans are one of the most toxic foods our chickens can ingest.
 Beans in this uncooked state are high in a type of protein called phytohaemagglutinin, which can disrupt red blood cells and cause severe gastrointestinal distress.

-Thoroughly cooked green beans, however, can be safely ingested by chickens … but not when the beans are coated with salty cream of mushroom soup.
+Thoroughly cooked green beans, however, can be safely ingested by chickens.
+But what about green bean casserole when the beans are coated with salty cream of mushroom soup?

 If you plan on feeding your flock your leftover green bean casserole, consider rinsing the soup off the beans.
-You’ll also want to remove the traditional the onion topping, which can cause your hens’ eggs to have a strong, unpleasant flavor.
+You’ll also want to remove the traditional onion topping, which can cause your hens’s eggs to have a strong, unpleasant flavor.

 Like sweet potatoes, carrots are highly nutritious and can be fed to chickens either raw or cooked.
 Like other foods, make certain that the carrots are not highly salted or seasoned with such strong aromatics as garlic and onion.